ctnguyenvn/ctnguyenvn.github.io/content/notes/Setups/2025-05-30-vps-3proxy-via-cloudflare-warp.md

 ---
-title: "VPS Proxy with authentication via Cloudflare WARP"
+title: "VPS 3Proxy via Cloudflare WARP"
 description: "This guide walks you through setting up a proxy server on a VPS and redirect its traffic through Cloudflare WARP using SOCKS5 and 3proxy."
 summary: "Set up a lightweight proxy on your VPS that routes all traffic securely via Cloudflare WARP with minimal configuration."
 date: 2025-05-28T02:00:00+07:00